ketkiambekar/NJIT-capstone-project/README.md

 Uses Latent Dirichlet Allocation (LDA) Algorithm (clustering) to detect broad topics in the in the text corpus.

 ## 2) Topic Classification using Machine Learning
-Uses Machine Learning to implement topic classification on the topics detected in part 1.
+Uses Machine Learning (Linear SVC) to implement topic classification on the topics detected in part 1.

 ### Instructions to run.
 1) Clone the repository